To change your logo go to the 'Page Master' under the 'Design' menu

 Maggie and Mae

 All the new foals and the six original ponies are doing very well.
-S Sadie had an operation to remove a malignant sarcoid but recovered and is now doing very well.
+Sadie had an operation to remove a malignant sarcoid but recovered and is now doing very well.
 Sadie, Maggie and Dorothy are now being ridden and are on loan and Delilah and Ossie now have lovely new homes.
 Daphne and Melodie have now been backed and are doing well with their training.
 Daphne, Melodie Samson and Mae are still avaliable for rehoming to forever homes.
 If you feel you could offer a home to these ponies please contact Diane Barclay-Bernard on 01580 831266.

 Ossie and Mae

 White Horse Stables is a Pets at Home Hastings store nominated #VIPClub charity this means that whenever a customer of that store selects White Horse Stables - Horse Rescue as their charity they'll raise lifelines for us, which can help us buy food, bedding and anything else we need to keep the horses in our care healthy and happy.

 If your already a member and want to select us as your charity or would like to join the VIP Club then visit the Pets at Home website here.